wanghaisheng/tiktoka-studio-uploader/README.md

 or click any link you find in the repo

-## proposed function in future version gui
+## proposed features in future version gui

 ![image](https://user-images.githubusercontent.com/2363295/175556044-57f8af8e-a840-43fe-8cfc-120e0e74fef8.png)